Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: The emergence of categorical symmetry (and algebraic higher symmetry)

-In the second case, we may choose the local subcategory $\cL_s$ to be the one formed by the pure string-like excitations, \ie the $Z_2$ flux lines.
-There is an unbroken 1-symmetry described by the representation category $\cR =\cL_s$.
-Such a 1-symmetry is a $\t Z_2^{(1)}$ 1-symmetry whose charge objects are the $Z_2$ flux lines.
-There is also a spontaneously broken $Z_2^{(1)}$ 1-symmetry described by transformation category $\cT = \cL_s$.
-The $Z_2^{(1)}$ 1-symmetry is generated by the membrane operators, whose boundary correspond to the $Z_2$ flux lines.
-The condensation of the $Z_2$ flux lines induces a confinement transition from the $Z_2$ topological order to the trivial order.
-The critical point of the confinement transition has the $Z_2^{(1)} \times \t Z_2^{(1)}$ symmetry.
+In the second case, we choose the low energy subcategory $\cR_s$ to be the one formed by the pure string-like excitations, \ie the $Z_2$ flux lines.
+We assume all other excitations (such as gauge charges) to have infinite energy.
+After ignoring other excitations, the only excitations are described by $\cR_s$, and our system can be viewed as a system with $Z_2^{(1)}$ 1-symmetry.
+Such a system has a categorical symmetry given by $Z_1(\cR_s)=\eG^3_{Z_2^{(1)}}$, which is a $Z_2^{(1)}$ 2-gauge theory in 4+1D.\cite{BSm0511710,GP07083051,BH10034485,KT13094721,BM160606639,BM170200868,CT171104186,ZW180809394} The categorical symmetry contains $Z_2$ 1-symmetry from the fusion of the string-like $Z_2^{(1)}$ charges in the 4+1D $Z_2^{(1)}$ 2-gauge theory.
+The categorical symmetry also contains $\t Z_2^{(1)}$ 1-symmetry.
+The charge of $\t Z_2^{(1)}$ symmetry is the string-like $Z_2^{(1)}$ flux in the 4+1D $Z_2^{(1)}$ 2-gauge theory.
+The condensation of the string-like $Z_2^{(1)}$ charges induces a confinement transition from the $Z_2$ topological order to trivial order.
+The critical point of the confinement transition has the $Z_2^{(1)} \vee \t Z_2^{(1)}$ categorical symmetry.

-Such a critical point with $Z_2^{(1)} \times \t Z_2^{(1)}$ symmetry can be realize by a model on cubic lattice with a spin-1/2 living on each link.
+Such a critical point with $Z_2^{(1)} \vee \t Z_2^{(1)}$ categorical symmetry can be realized by a model on a cubic lattice with a spin-1/2 living on each link.
 We label the sites by $i$ and links by $ij$.
 The Hamiltonian of our model is given by

 where $\sum_i$ sums over all sites, $\sum_{\<ij\>}$ over all links, and $\sum_{\<ijkl\>}$ over all squares of the cubic lattice.
-We also assume $U\to +\infty$ and $h,j>0$.
+We also assume $U\to +\infty$ and $B,J>0$.

-When $h=0$ and $J>0$, the above model $H$ has ground state with a $Z_2$ topological order.
-When $h>0$ and $J=0$, the model has trivial product state $|\{Z_{ij}=1\}\>$ as its ground state and is in the trivial phase (the confined phase).
-Changing from $(h=0,J>0)$ to $(h>0,J=0)$ induces a confinement transition.
+When $B=0$ and $J>0$, the above model $H$ has ground state with a $Z_2$ topological order.
+When $B>0$ and $J=0$, the model has a trivial product state $|\{Z_{ij}=1\}\>$ as its ground state and is in the trivial phase (the confined phase).
+Changing from $(B=0,J>0)$ to $(B>0,J=0)$ induces a confinement transition.

 The model explicitly has a $Z_2^{(1)}$ 1-symmetry generated by the following membrane operator